 and kids flipped off the wharf over the “no diving” sign with unrestrained joy.

 Mothers and fathers floated with their babies in the gentle surf.
-After dark couples
+Later, couples

 walking hand in hand disappeared into dark shadows.
 The daily rhythm of the beach repeated beginning each